gocd/api.go.cd/source/includes/_010-introduction.md

 All APIs SHOULD be accessed from `https://go-server-url:8154/go/api`.
 All data SHOULD be sent and recieved as JSON, specifically `application/vnd.go.cd.v1+json`.
 You may access the APIs over plain text, but for security reasons we suggest that you use SSL.

-## Current version
+## API versions

-By default, all requests receive **Version 1** of the API.
-It is recommended to explicitly request this version via the `Accept` header.
+It is recommended to explicitly request the version of an API via the `Accept` header.

 `Accept: application/vnd.go.cd.v1+json`

+`Accept: application/vnd.go.cd.v2+json` etc

-If you specify an unsupported, Accept header, GoCD will respond with the current default JSON representation of the resource.
+If you specify an unsupported Accept header, GoCD will respond with the error message `The url you are trying to reach appears to be incorrect`.

 <aside class="notice">
-  <strong>Important:</strong> The default version of the API may change in the future.
+  <strong>Important:</strong> The version of an API may change in the future.
 If you care about the stability of the API, make sure that you are requesting a specific version in the <code>Accept</code> header as shown in the example above.
 </aside>